NilPointer-Software/bdfd-wiki/README.md

 # Bot Designer for Discord - Wiki
 A wiki page that explains BDFD functions, callbacks, and features.
 This is the GitHub repository, here you can contribute and make some wikis with us!
+Test

 > Wanna View The Wiki?
 [Click-Me](https://nilpointer-software.github.io/bdfd-wiki/foreword.html)